Gardyn Security Incident

 Federal advisoryCISA ICSA-26-055-03 (Update A, April 2, 2026)

-Researcher repositorygithub.com/MichaelAdamGroberman/ICSA-26-055-03
+Maintainer repositorygithub.com/MichaelAdamGroberman/ICSA-26-055-03

-Vendor security update postmygardyn.com/blog/security-update/
+Vendor security update postmygardyn.com/blog/security-update/archived copy

-Vendor Privacy Policymygardyn.com/policy/privacy/
+Vendor Privacy Policymygardyn.com/policy/privacy/archived copy

-URL referenced in CISA mitigation guidancehttps://mygardyn.com/security/ (HTTP 404 as of April 26, 2026)
+URL referenced in CISA mitigation guidancehttps://mygardyn.com/security/ (HTTP 301 redirect to https://mygardyn.com/blog/security-update/ as of April 29, 2026)archived copy

 The single direct quotation on this site